gravitylens/DrinkRecipes/SuperJuice.md

 # Super Juice
-These recipes for nearly shelf stable citrus juices were taken from [The Educated Barfly](https://theeducatedbarfly.com/super-juice/) and [Cocktain Time with Kevin Kos](https://theeducatedbarfly.com/super-juice/) and rewritten for clarity.
+These recipes for nearly shelf stable citrus juices were taken from [The Educated Barfly](https://theeducatedbarfly.com/super-juice/) and [Cocktail Time with Kevin Kos](https://theeducatedbarfly.com/super-juice/) and rewritten for clarity.
 Use this in any recipe that call for fresh juice.

 ## Lime Juice
     8 Limes, peeled and juiced